 Dry Eyes Allergies – 7 Shocking Causes

-Dry eyes allergies are very common amongst allergy-prone individuals.
-Allergies can cause dry, irritated eyes.
-Sometimes, meds to treat allergies can dry out the eyes.
+Dry eye allergies are very common among allergy-prone individuals2.
+And sometimes, even medication to treat allergies can dry out the eyes.

-Dry eyes allergies are a typical issue influencing almost 5 million individuals living in the United States.
 There are many likely reasons for dry eyes allergies, including aggravations and allergens, like smoke or dust.
+Explore the reasons below!

 Dry eyes allergies